Today, KS1 and KS2 held a Black History Assembly. Each class completed study of an inspirational person from the local area.

 The boys spent most of the first half camped in their opponents’ half and ended the half 1-0 up after Tadhg finished calmly after the ball zipped around the penalty area.
 A great second goal for Good Shepherd from William in the second half secured the win for the boys.

-We had our first outing of the year to Wendell Park.
-I’m sure the other children in our lunchtime learn-to-ride club will be joining them on the next one!
+Our Easy Riders had their first ride of the year in Wendell Park.
+I’m sure the other children from our lunchtime learn-to-ride club will be ready to join us on our next outing!

 We had another top secret meeting at the end of last term.
 What do you think they might have been doing?